Browse by Medical Category

 It is not necessary to delay your dental work until after your pregnancy.
 If your dentist needs to take x-rays, just be sure to properly shield your abdomen.
 Local anesthetics are permitted.
 If your dentist has any questions, please ask him/her to call us.

 Travel poses no specific risks during pregnancy, but you should take some minor precautions.
 Use your seat belt throughout your pregnancy.
 During long trips, take time out to stand and move about.
 Consider access to obstetrical care.
 Although travel does not cause premature labor, there is the possibility that you may deliver far from home.
 Most airlines have restrictions in the last month of pregnancy, so check with the carrier.
-Drink lots of fluids!
+Finally, it is important that you drink lots of fluids.

-At Mass General Hospital, you have the choice of having either an obstetrician or nurse midwife as your healthcare provider.
+At Mass General, you have the choice of having either an obstetrician or nurse-midwife as your healthcare provider.
 Mass General midwives are certified by the American College of Nurse Midwives and provide modern obstetrical care to women having an uncomplicated pregnancy and delivery.
 They are trained to recognize abnormalities at every stage of pregnancy, labor, delivery and postpartum.
 Midwives write prescriptions for medications and prescribe and administer analgesic medication and local anesthetics.
 If necessary, they can perform and repair episiotomies.
 Our midwives practice in collaboration with our obstetricians.
 In the event of medical or obstetrical complications, the midwives consult, collaborate and refer to the appropriate physician specialists.
 Many problems can be co-managed by a nurse midwife/obstetrician team, so even if a problem develops, a midwife may continue to participate in your care.
+Meet our nurse-midwives.

 Women who begin their pregnancy with existing medical problems such as diabetes, hypertension, heart problems or known fetal abnormalities require the care of a high risk obstetrician.
 Usually, these women will have their medical information communicated to us by their referring primary care physician or obstetrician prior to their first visit.
 There are also non-medical situations, such as substance use, spousal abuse or psychosocial problems, which may also make a pregnancy high risk.
 Having a baby when you are older (35 years+) does not automatically make you a high risk patient if you are otherwise in good health.

 Prenatal diagnostic testing is always your choice.
-Your obstetrician or nurse midwife assists you with deciding which, if any, testing is most appropriate for you.
+Your obstetrician or nurse-midwife will assist you with deciding which, if any, testing is most appropriate for you.